Driving While Intoxicated (DWI) or Driving Under the Influence (DUI), and other Municipal Court Offenses

 The foregoing is a very brief summary of some of the more significant features of New Jersey’s new DWI/DUI law.
 How the law applies to any individual case can be determined only after a consultation with an experienced DWI/DUI attorney.

-Defending a DWI requires a high level of skill and expertise.
+Further, some things have not changed at all.
+Defending a DWI still requires a high level of skill and considerable experience.
 Aside from understanding the law, the defense attorney must know what to look for when reviewing the discovery provided by the State, which is substantial for a municipal court matter.
 The attorney should have a thorough understanding of the proper procedures for administering field sobriety tests, as well as the technical aspects of the breathalyzer test.
-The latter requires knowledge of current law, as well as knowledge of the proper functioning of the machine used and familiarity of the underlying scientific principles and concepts.
-Given the high-stakes nature of even a first-offense DWI coupled with the scope of the knowledge required to mount a meaningful defense, a defendant should be represented only by an attorney who is highly experienced in this area.Other Motor Vehicle Offenses
+The latter requires knowledge of current law, as well as knowledge of the proper functioning of the machine used and familiarity with the underlying scientific principles and concepts.
+Given the high-stakes nature of even a first-offense DWI coupled with the scope of the knowledge required to mount a meaningful defense, a defendant should be represented only by an attorney who is well-seasoned in this area.Other Motor Vehicle Offenses

 DWI is just one kind of vehicle and traffic offense heard in the New Jersey municipal courts.
 Other motor vehicle offenses include:

 - Expired registration;